xapian/xapian-developer-guide/contributing/contributing-changes.rst

 will generally go more easily if you've included tests, updated documentation and so on :ref:`as discussed earlier<patch-guidelines>`.

+Pull requests via Github will have the tests run automatically on a variety of platforms.
+This means that you should run the tests before creating a pull request (since it's not worth reviewing something where the tests are failing -- you may have to make significant changes to get the tests to pass, so reviewing too early could be a waste of everyone's time).

+Of course, if you have difficulty getting the tests to pass on your local machine, or if locally they do pass but fail on the automated systems connected to Github but you can't figure out why, then :ref:`get in touch<contact>` and someone should be able to help.

 Attach a patch directly to the trac ticket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~